domgudhi/gudhi-install/README.md

 If a binder building is successful it will be easy to share it among users for GUDHI demonstrations.

+## Building

+Building time can be about thirty minutes.

+A dedicated server is comfy for a complete install of a binderhub.

 ## Limitations

 Free binder websites are limited in docker images size, hence the challenge.